 - Drink to resolve a personal crisis or deal with boredom

 - Let alcohol affect your health and work

 - Drive after drinking

-It is important to enroll in alcoholism treatment program as soon as the first signs of a problem were noticed.
-It is not necessary to stay in the rehab facility overnight as there are many alcohol outpatient programs which allow to choose the most suitable treatment schedule.
+It is important to enroll in treatment for alcohol abuser as soon as the first signs of a problem were noticed.
+The alcohol treatment centers adjust their programs to the specific needs of every individual.
+It is not necessary to stay in the rehab facility overnight as there are many alcohol outpatient programs which allow choosing the most suitable treatment schedule.